osumontreal/docs.osumontreal.ca/content/en/matrix/clients/browser.md

 ---
-title: "Element Web (Browser)"
+menutitle: "Element Web (Browser)"
-titlehide: true
+title: Using our Element Web client
 draft: false
-chapter: false
 weight: 10
 ---

-# Using the [Element](https://chat.openscience.ca) Web client

 In order to use our Element Web client, you have to go [https://chat.openscience.ca](https://chat.openscience.ca).